-Many patients who suffer from bladder leakage as a result of overactive bladder muscles are able to regain control once again thanks to the temporary muscle relaxing effects of Botulinum A toxin.
+Many patients who suffer from bladder leakage as a result of overactive bladder muscles are able to regain control once again thanks to the temporary muscle relaxing effects of Botulinum A toxin (Botox).

-Botox is a neuromodulator, which means that it can safely block nerve communication between the nerves and the bladder muscles (detrusor muscle) for a series of months without damaging the nerve tissue.
-When used to block nerve signals to the detrusor muscle, Botox can effectively eliminate bladder spasms that may cause urinary leakage or the sudden urge to urinate without any warning.
+Botox is a type of neuromodulator that can safely hinder nerve communication between nerves and the bladder muscles (detrusor muscle) for several months without harming nerve tissue.
+When Botox is used to stop nerve signals to the detrusor muscle, it can effectively stop bladder spasms that might lead to urinary leakage or sudden strong urges to urinate.

-Botox bladder treatments for urinary incontinence can be safely performed as an outpatient procedure in which the urologist will insert a catheter through the urethra to reach the bladder.
-A local anesthetic will be flushed into the bladder to help prevent discomfort.
-A cystoscope (a scope to visualize the inside of the bladder) is then passed into the bladder where several injections are strategically placed into the detrusor muscle to effectively decrease muscle contractions.
-Patients will not experience the benefits of Botox injections until at least a week after the treatment, and full results may take up to 2 weeks.
+Urologists can safely conduct Botox bladder treatments for urinary incontinence on an outpatient basis.
+During this procedure, the urologist inserts a catheter through the urethra to access the bladder.
+To prevent discomfort, they flush a local anesthetic into the bladder.
+Subsequently, they insert a cystoscope (a scope for visualizing the inside of the bladder) into the bladder.
+They strategically administer several injections into the detrusor muscle to effectively reduce muscle contractions.
+The benefits of Botox injections will not be noticeable to patients until at least a week after the treatment, and complete results might require up to 2 weeks.

-As an outpatient procedure for urge urinary incontinence, patients can typically return home the same day as the injections and may return to normal activities.
-It is not uncommon for women to notice blood in their urine (hematuria) a day or two after the injections, however, the side effect should disappear on its own.
+For urge urinary incontinence, the procedure is performed on an outpatient basis, allowing patients to usually go home on the same day as the injections and resume regular activities.
+It’s common for women to observe blood in their urine (hematuria) a day or two after the injections, but the side effect should resolve by itself.

 Botox is clinically proven to be effective at treating the symptoms of overactive bladder and other causes of urinary incontinence in women; however, as with any medical procedure, there is a degree of risk.
 Fortunately, the side effects of bladder Botox are rare and relatively minor, but may include: